FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

     :align: center
     :width: 6in

-.. centered:: Figure 4-50  Adding a coarse positioning node
+.. centered:: Figure 3-66  Adding a coarse positioning node

 The workpiece positioning program consists of three node types:Capture Node,Move Node,Coarse Positioning Node.The Capture and Move nodes function identically to those in the Model-Free Construction module (see Section 4.5.2 for details).

-Adding a Coarse Positioning Node: After adding multiple sets of "move+photograph" nodes, add a coarse positioning node.
-Select the workpiece positioning algorithm and click confirm to generate a "coarse positioning" node under the workpiece positioning program.
+Add a rough positioning node: After adding multiple sets of "movement + photo" nodes, add a rough positioning node and select a workpiece positioning algorithm.
+The rough positioning algorithms include Model-based, Cylinder Positioning, Depth Model, Depth Model 2, and Plug Recognition.
+The applicable scenarios for each algorithm are as follows:

+- Model-based: Used for rough positioning of workpieces after model-free construction or workpiece import.

+- Cylinder Positioning: Not yet available.

+- Depth Model: Used for workpiece recognition in the automatic cycle operation of template programs.

+- Depth Model 2: Applicable to the same scenarios as "Model-based", used for rough positioning of workpieces after model-free construction or workpiece import.

+- Plug Recognition: Used for recognition and positioning of plug workpieces.

+After selecting the workpiece positioning algorithm, click "Confirm", and a "Rough Positioning" node will be generated under the workpiece positioning program.

 .. figure:: analysis/4/51.png
     :align: center
     :width: 2.5in

-.. centered:: Figure 4-51  Workpiece positioning program
+.. centered:: Figure 3-67  Workpiece positioning program

 After adding these nodes, you can adjust the added nodes as needed.
 Once completed, the workpiece positioning program will be successfully created.The entire program functions as follows:The robot will move to multiple capture positions and take photos until the workpiece is fully captured.
 Then, the program will perform coarse positioning of the workpiece.The created workpiece positioning program is shown in the figure below.

 After creating the workpiece positioning program,click the "POS_WP" module.
-The options that appear, such as "Run Program", have the same functionality as those in the Model Construction module.
-For detailed descriptions, please refer to the Model Construction section.
+The options that appear,as shown in the figure.

 .. figure:: analysis/4/52.png
     :align: center
     :width: 2.5in

-.. centered:: Figure 4-52  Click on the pos_wp blocks
+.. centered:: Figure 3-68  Click on the pos_wp blocks

+Generate the workpiece positioning program directly: Click this button, and AIRLab will automatically generate a workpiece positioning program with reference to the points created through model-free construction.

 Click "Generate trajectory" to view the simulated trajectory of the workpiece positioning program.
 After confirming the trajectory is correct, click "Run Program" to execute the workpiece positioning program for coarse workpiece positioning.